-Analysis | What to know about voting in Texas’s primary under the state’s new voting law
+Analysis | What to know about the Texas primary under the state’s new voting law

 Partisan poll watchers have a lot more rights

 When you go to vote, expect to see a lot more observers around you.
-The law expands the rights of partisan poll watchers — people who volunteer or work for parties to observe voting and vote counting — but it is vague about how to police them.
+The law expands the rights of partisan poll watchers — people who volunteer or work for parties to observe voting and vote-counting — but it is vague about how to police them.

 These poll watchers have to be allowed to move freely through the polling location at all times (though they can’t physically watch you vote).